Rauiy/ii2202-forskningsmetodik/README.md

 fibonacci-multi.c has two inputs N and T It computes the sequence of N with T threads

-fibonacci-multi2.c has two inputs N and T. It computes <threads> sequences of <number> in each thread.
+fibonacci-multi2.c has two inputs N and T. It computes T sequences of N in each of the T threads.

 MatrixSum.c has two inputs T and Ti.
 It calculates the sum of a random 1000x1000 matrix Ti times with T threads.